maheshkhanwalkar/circuitcc/README.md

 The IR generation is implemented in `CodeGen.kt` in the `IRGen` class using the visitor pattern over the AST.
 The IR constructs are defined within `IR.kt` and are much closer to the actual SIM language constructs.

+### Optimization

+Once the IR is generated, we then perform optimization on the IR.
+The only optimization performed as of now is dead code elimination.
+The relevant methods are implemented in `Optimization.kt` and `DeadCodeElimination.kt` under the `edu.columbia.circuitc.opt` package.

+This optimization is implemented as a pass over the IR using the `IRVisitor` interface.
+Since dead code elimination can lead to additional dead code, we loop through and perform this pass as many times as needed until the IR does not change, after which it is returned back and used in the SIM code generation phase.

+In future, this optimization phase can be extended to run other optimizations on the IR as well before handing off to the code gen step.

 ### SIM Code Generation

-Once we have the IR generated, we then perform a pass over the IR to generate the SIM code.
+Once we have the optimized IR, we then perform a pass over the IR to generate the SIM code.
 This is also done using a visitor pattern, albeit with the `IRVisitor` interface (rather than the `ASTVisitor`).
 The SIM language constructs are defined within `Construct.kt` under the `edu.columbia.circuitc.sim` package.
 These can be directly serialized into JSON output to create the final .sim file.